 With an evolving regulatory environment amidst turbulent commodity prices, creating value from the region's resources requires in-depth analysis of the trends.

-Sub-Sahara Africa has attracted significant upstream investment over the last decade and its basins are emerging as world-class exploration hotspots.
-Understanding the key issues in this versatile region will help identify opportunities and risks.
+Sub-Saharan Africa has attracted significant upstream investment over the last decade and its basins are world-class exploration hotspots.
+Understanding the key issues in this changing region will help identify opportunities and risks.
 Get the latest updates and expert opinion on:

 - Corporate M&A activity

 Lead story: the rebirth of the West African Transform Margin.
 The month saw a flurry of corporate manoeuvring in the Mauritania-Senegal-Gambia-Bissau-Conakry (MSGBC) basin.
 The activity comes on the back of the world-class Cretaceous deepwater oil and gas discoveries by Kosmos and Cairn.
 In the most notable deal, BP has acquired Timis Corp’s 30% stakes in two offshore Senegalese blocks - Cayar Profond, which contains the Teranga gas discovery, and Saint-Louis Profond, which contains the Senegalese portion of the 15 tcf Tortue field.

 We teamed up with CGG Robertson using our EV2 tool to examine prospectivity by block across the MSGBC basin.

 Angola’s production is set to fall from 2019 due to a lack of investment.
 Fiscal changes to encourage development have missed the mark, and are likely to be reviewed.
 Sonangol's restructuring is ongoing, and the NOC’ s slower decision-making and approval process has further stalled activity.
 For life to be breathed into Angola's upstream industry, a smooth political transition in elections in August is required, along with clarity on revised fiscal terms and a fully functioning and lean Sonangol.